 This agreement (“Agreement”) is a legal agreement between you, (“Licencee”) and IOTech Systems Limited (“Licensor”), for use of Licensor’s commercial distribution of its Edge Xpert Device Service and Application Functions SDK computer software products in Source Code format, any printed materials, online or electronic documentation and any upgrades or modifications thereto, collectively hereinafter referred to as the “Software”.
-The Software is based on the LinuxTM Foundation’s edgexfoundy/device-sdk-go, edgexfoundry/device-sdk-c and edgexfoundry/app-functions-sdk-go software products (“EdgeX SDK”).
+The Software is based on the LinuxTM Foundation’s edgexfoundry/device-sdk-go, edgexfoundry/device-sdk-c and edgexfoundry/app-functions-sdk-go software products (“EdgeX SDK”).
 EdgeX SDK is open source software (“OS Software”).
-The Software contains certain proprietary software of Licensor and its third-party licensors, collectively (“Software”).
+The Software contains certain proprietary software of Licensor and its third-party licensors, collectively.
 By installing, copying, or otherwise using the Software, Licencee agrees to be bound by the terms and conditions of this Agreement.
 The parties expressly agree that the terms and conditions of this Agreement shall prevail over any standard terms and conditions printed or referred to in any purchase contract, order or other written documentation issued by the Licencee concerning the subject matter hereof.
 If Licencee does not agree to the terms and conditions of this Agreement then do not install copy or use the Software.

 OS Software Licence